-Aimpoints are the nominal positions on ACIS where the flux from a point source with no target offsets is placed.
+Aimpoints are the nominal positions on ACIS where the flux from a point source with no target offset is placed.
 There are two nominal aimpoints, indicated in Figure 6.1 - one on the corner of I3 on the ACIS-I array (the ACIS-I aimpoint), and one near the boundary between nodes 0 and 1 on S3 of the ACIS-S array (the ACIS-S aimpoint).
-Their exact positions are given in Table 6.4.
+Their exact positions are given in Table 4.4.
 Note that the aimpoint is not the same as the optical axis, which is defined as the position of the narrowest PSF and found approximately 10" from the aimpoints.
 Because of thermal relaxation of spacecraft structures, the chip coordinates of the optical axis have changed over the mission lifetime.
-For zero SIM-Z offsets, the aimpoint on ACIS-I is at the I3 chip coordinates (941,988) and on ACIS-S, at the S3 chip coordinates (224,490).
-Approximate contours of constant encircled energy for ACIS-I and ACIS-S observations for the default aimpoints are shown in Figures 6.11 and 6.12.
+The chip coordinates for ACIS-I and ACIS-S with zero SIM-Z offsets, are given in Table 4.4.
+Approximate contours of constant encircled energy for ACIS-I and ACIS-S observations for the default aimpoints are shown in Figures 6.14 and 6.15.
 If required, other aimpoints may be selected along the Z-axis.